kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         docker exec m1 mysql -e "INSERT INTO tmp.tsmst VALUES ($ID_EX, NOW(6), '$1')"
     } # docker_insert
     #--------------------------------------------------------------------

-The first of all these processes may be started by the browser or also by a shell command, much like the ones we used for the parallel processing.

 The whole investigation presented here is not just for fun or educational purposes.
 I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy and prone to introduce lots of new bugs.
 This technique has saved me much time and effort.